Skip to main content

 Tip for reviewers

-2 β€” Dapp transaction signing and approval
+2 β€” Dapp transactions signing without approval

-2.1 β€” Fund the Solana Devnet account
+2.1 β€” Fund the Solana Devnet and Ethreum Sepolia account

 You can use the existing guide here: